TiredOfEverything/TTS-4-Chrome/README.md

    - The extension should now appear in your list and be ready to use.

 *Note: Do not delete or move the folder after installation, or the extension will stop working.*

+## This extension was built and tested using Chromium and Brave.

 ## Found a bug?
 [Report it here](https://github.com/TiredOfEverything/TTS-4-Chrome/issues)